 It is pertinent to note that the 30 seconds or more rule, wherever applied, refers to a total of 30 seconds in a clock minute – whether consecutive or not.

 The pre-processed minute level data is then subjected to further processing with software that performs data validation and weighing.

-Validation of viewership data is a daily process performed at two levels – Validation rules that validate the data for identification of statistical outliers and set of more stringent rules are applied to channels that have been confirmed as having attempted tampering of panel households following a rigorous process of Vigilance investigations and raw data analyses by Data Scientists.
-The validation rules and the outlier process is fully automated aided by machine learning which keeps improving with large series of data.
+Validation of viewership data is a daily process performed at two levels – A set of Validation rules that validate the data for identification of statistical outliers and set of more stringent rules are applied to channels that have been confirmed as having attempted tampering of panel households following a rigorous process of Vigilance investigations and raw data analyses by Data Scientists.

 Those households and individuals that fail a defined number of rules in this set are identified as outliers and removed from the reporting data of the day.
 These validation rules are updated at regular intervals basis new learnings.

 The Weighting process assigns a weight or factor to each household and each household member that reflects their proportionate representation of the universe.
 Sample weighting is a statistical process used to compensate for imbalances that may exist between the daily In-tab reporting sample of BARC India panel households/individuals and the estimated universe of Indian TV households/individuals published by BARC India.
 Weights are applied separately at Individual and Household levels.
 The twin data sources used by BARC India in preparing Annual Universe Estimates are Census 2011 updated to reflect the current year’s population and BARC India’s BI-2016

 Establishment Survey that defines households with a TV set by state and Town Class together with their NCCS profile.